flowr-analysis/vscode-flowr-sample/README.md

 ## How to Use

-To set up your own *flowR* Sample Codespace, simply click the button above.
+To set up your own *flowR* sample codespace, simply click the button above.
 The codespace will take a few seconds to set up.
 After the codespace has fully loaded, the *flowR* extension will connect to a remote *flowR* server, so you'll be able to do anything that you can do with the *flowR* extension on Desktop.

 ## Things to Try